 The Pondicherry Rail Trail is the most popular trail at the refuge and leads in 1.5 miles to Cherry Pond and Waumbek Junction.
-Following the former bed of the Maine Central Railroad, the trail has very smooth footing with minimal elevation gain and is good for both walking and bicycling.
+Following the former bed of the Maine Central Railroad, the approximately 8 foot wide, gravel-surfaced trail has very smooth footing with minimal elevation gain and is suitable for walkers, bicyclists, wheelchairs, and others with mobility challenges.

-Leaving the Airport Road parking lot, the trail heads northeast and, in 0.3 miles, passes an opening on the right where the State Champion White Spruce can be seen.
+Leaving the Airport Road parking lot, the trail heads northeast and, in 0.3 miles, passes an opening on the right where the National Champion White Spruce can be seen.
 Continue along the trail, passing through a wide power line corridor, and, 1.4 miles from the parking lot, reach a spur trail on the right and a sign for the observation deck.
-Here you can either take the spur trail for 0.1 miles out to the Tudor Richards Viewing Platform for a view of Cherry Pond and the mountains or continue a short distance on the Pondicherry Rail Trail to Waumbek Junction.

 The Shore Path and the Rampart Path are short trails along the western edge of Cherry Pond with good views of both the pond and the surrounding mountains.
+Both are part of the long-distance Cohos Trail that runs from Crawford Notch to the Canadian border.
 These trails follow what is known as an “ice push rampart,” an unusual geological feature created over the last 11,000 years when ice in Cherry Pond has pushed gravel and small boulders onto the shore of the pond, creating a low berm (or rampart).

 The Shore Path leaves the railroad tracks on the right just north of the bridge over the Johns River, reaches the shore of the pond (where there is a short spur trail to the right), and then turns left.
 Following along the shore past several viewpoints, the trail soon reaches a bench and a National Natural Landmark plaque before returning to the railroad tracks.

 To reach the Rampart Path, walk north from the Shore Path along the railroad tracks.
 The trail leaves the tracks on the right and runs for about half a mile before meeting the Colonel Whipple Trail.
 Partway along the trail a short spur leads across the tracks to the Little Cherry Pond Trail.
 There are several viewpoints along the Rampart Path, including an open area at the edge of the pond that offers a sweeping view of the pond and the mountains.
-Some of the Rampart Path is part of the long-distance Cohos Trail and, in Cohos Trail descriptions, is referred to as the Ice Ramparts Trail.
+In Cohos Trail descriptions, the Rampart Path is referred to as the Ice Ramparts Trail.

 The Little Cherry Pond Trail (designated a National Recreation Trail in 2006) has relatively smooth footing with minimal elevation gain and offers opportunities to view a variety of wildlife and vegetation, including carnivorous plants.
 An excellent guide compiled by the New Hampshire Natural Heritage Bureau details the vegetation found along this trail.